temichus/scylladb/README.md

 The tests will use this directory by default, avoiding the need for any environment variable (that still will have precedence if given though).

-Existing tests are probably the best place to start to look at how to write tests.

-Each test spawns a new fresh cluster and tears it down after the test, unless `REUSE_CLUSTER` is set to true.
-Then some tests will share cassandra instances.
-If a test fails, the logs for the node are saved in a `logs/<timestamp>` directory for analysis (it's not perfect but has been good enough so far, I'm open to better suggestions).
+To run the same tests that are used to validate changes into master, use `-a next-gating`.

-To run the upgrade tests, you have must both JDK7 and JDK8 installed.
+Note: To run the upgrade tests, you have must both JDK7 and JDK8 installed.
 Paths to these installations should be defined in the environment variables JAVA7_HOME and JAVA8_HOME, respectively.